pprunty/magikarp/README.md

 data to deliver timely and accurate recommendations, simulate push notifications for a given date, and provide a chat companion using AI and Large Language Models (LLMs).

+⚠️ The setup for this project can take some time (~30 mins), so you know it is worth your time I created a quick video demo which you can watch [here](https://drive.google.com/file/d/1AjILMCiRm8YwZPQLncvkX8y0AuZF2MpE/view?usp=sharing).
+Please watch the demo before getting started.

 ## How It Works / Key Features

 - **AI and LLM Integration**: Utilizes Meta's Llama 3 model through [`ollama`](https://ollama.com/).